-Similarly, the Lie algebra of $\langle \cdot, \cdot \rangle{\rm H}$ and $\langle \cdot, \cdot \rangle{\rm M}$ are also identical.
+Similarly, the Lie algebras of $\langle \cdot, \cdot \rangle{\rm H}$ and $\langle \cdot, \cdot \rangle{\rm M}$ are also identical.
 Thus a result established for Hermitian sesquilinear forms immediately translates into a corresponding result for orthosymmetric sesquilinear forms.
 Up to a scalar multiple, then, there are really only three distinct types of orthosymmetric scalar products: symmetric and skew-symmetric bilinear, and Hermitian sesquilinear.
 We will, however, continue to include separately stated results (without separate proofs) for skew-Hermitian forms for convenience, as this is a commonly occurring special case.

-The results in this paper hold only for orthosymmetric scalar products, which as we have just seen are those for which the useful and simplifying property $(A^)^ = A$ holds for all matrices [13].
+The results in this paper hold only for orthosymmetric scalar products, which as just mentioned, are those for which the useful and simplifying property $(A^)^ = A$ holds for all matrices [12], [13].
+For these scalar products, adjoints of rank-one matrices will often be needed,